 - Repeat this process for the Outgoing Pipes component too.

 - Now select the Summary tab.
-In the Property column, left click on the by Component 2 to expand the properties of that component.
+In the Property column, left click on the

 The point of this exercise was to show you how and when the overrides are created so that if your child style isn't responding the way you expect when a change is made to the parent style, take a look at the Summary tab and look for Overrides.